Anette Hosoi: Early life, education, and career

 Hosoi was given her nickname "Peko" by her Japanese grandmother, because of her resemblance to Peko-chan, a girl depicted on the packaging for Fujiya Japanese candy.

 She studied physics at Princeton University and completed her doctorate in physics at the University of Chicago in 1997, under the joint supervision of Todd F. Dupont and Leo Kadanoff.

 She came to MIT in 1997 as an instructor of mathematics.
 After postdoctoral studies at the Courant Institute of Mathematical Sciences and taking as a position as an assistant professor of mathematics at Harvey Mudd College in 2001, she returned to MIT as a regular-ranks faculty member in 2002.

 She has held a joint appointment in the mathematics department at MIT since 2010.

 At MIT, she has also been involved in mentorship of women in engineering, and became the first woman there to be given an associate chair position in mechanical engineering.

+Anette also appeared in two episodes of Fetch!
+With Ruff Ruffman; "Gearing Up for Getting Ruff's Goat", and "Eureka is Not a Brand of Dog Food".

 Awards and honors

 In 2012 Hosoi became a fellow of the American Physical Society "for her innovative work in thin fluid films and in the study of nonlinear interactions between viscous fluids and deformable interfaces including shape, kinematic and rheological optimization in biological systems".
+She delivered the G.K.
+Batchelor Lecture for 2009 on "Optimizing Low Reynolds Number Locomotion".
+She is the recipient of the 2018 Stanley Corrsin Award from the American Physical Society, which recognizes a particularly influential contribution to fundamental fluid dynamics, for her work on nectar-eating bats.
+In 2023, Hosoi received MIT's Earll M. Murman Award for Excellence in Undergraduate Advising.